kjes4pres/H23_project2_kjesta/README.md

 - Author: Kjersti Stangeland (kjesta@uio.no)

 ## Comments and questions
+- I am well aware that I did not plot the estimate of run time in question 3b) as asked.
+I unfortunately do not have time.

 ## Compiling the programs
 - All compiling programs has been checked on a IFI machine using ssh.